smitelli/scottsmitelli.com/src/content/articles/oncall/index.md

     - need computer and internet. it's unpleasant to carry, unwise to keep in vehicle in some areas
     - maybe just stay home
     - fires at miserable times. movie night, dinner, sleep
+        - wakes up significant other
         - it's dark, you're still asleep, you're alone. is this really the right headspace to be fixing stuff
+        - can't go back to sleep due to light
     - after a while just the weight of "maybe" really interferes with life
     - i actually started hating my phone (maybe a good thing). that notification gave me PTSD
     - sometimes the issue can't be fixed